rupeshtiwari/future-blogs/_drafts/azure-service-bus-basics.md

 Send more messages then upgrade to premium tier.

-Use `ServiceBus.AttachmentPlugin` with new sdk
+Use `ServiceBus.AttachmentPlugin` with new SDK

 ## Send Via